Chaim Gartenberg for The Verge, ‘Christopher Nolan should release Tenet online’:

 There is a matter of money, and there is discussion that Tenet can’t earn back it’s budget on a home streaming release, but I disagree completely.
 The right marketing push, on Instagram and TikTok as well as traditional TV commercials, will get people to rent the film, even at $20 a pop.
 And with the pandemic, you’re likely only getting two or four people watching that $20 rental at once.
 That’s the biggest issue, because normally a $15 theater ticket admits one, and a couple or group would be buying multiple tickets.
 There’s no getting around that, unless Warner sells a ridiculously overpriced single download.
 Even at $20 I can see people balking for a “home” rental, so maybe offer a free rental or digital download of Inception, a ten year old film by now, if they spend the $20 on the digital ticket for Tenet.
 Warner stopped making money on Inception a long time ago, so give it away to get people in front of Tenet.

-Of course, I’ve said all of this before, but like Gartenberg, I can’t understand why Nolan is so adamant on pushing audiences back into theaters at a time when the pandemic is again on the rise.
+Of course, I’ve said all of this before, and I can’t understand why Nolan is so adamant on pushing audiences back into theaters at a time when the pandemic is again on the rise.
 I understand being proud of your work and wanting an audience to enjoy it, but an audience in the safety of their home can still enjoy this film just as much as if they were in a theater.
-And of course, from personal experience, I’d argue even more so.
+And I’d argue that’s even more so true today.